apotheon/vortex/docs/language_reference.md

 A semicolon is an expression evaluating to nil.
 It can be used to separate statement-form expressions in blocks and chunks when required.

-Both chunks and blocks can be ended with an expression list in addition to simple expressions.
-They then evaluate to multiple values.
 #### Variables
     variable      ::= ident | prefix_expr '[' expr ']' | prefix_expr '.' ident
     variable_list ::= variable { ',' variable } | prefix_expr '[' expr_list ']'